Search Engine Categorization

-If you have a web site that classifies products or services or pages into different areas, and your offerings might be offered in a shopping search engine or other services that draw information from multiple web sites, how you classify what you offer may play a role in how that shopping search engine classifies, or creates new classifications when it displays your products or services or pages.
+If you have a website that classifies products or services or pages into different areas, and your products might be offered in a shopping search engine or other services that draw information from multiple websites, how you classify what you offer may play a role in how that shopping search engine classifies or creates new classifications when it displays your products or services or pages.

 A Yahoo patent application describes an automated process, where items entered into different sets of categories can be categorized in other broader categorization schemes.

-These broader category schemes could be for product search, for advertisments, for user-tagged items such as photos, for services such as job listings, as well as other areas where there are many web sites that have their own unique categorization systems.
+These broader category schemes could be for product search, for advertisements, for user-tagged items such as photos, for services such as job listings, as well as other areas where there are many websites that have their own unique categorization systems.

 A newly published Yahoo patent application describes a couple of ways to filter out some of the URLs that it might crawl, to keep those pages from being indexed and presented to searchers.